 2. Eliminate Drafts

 A sealed home is a warm home.
 Inspect external doors and windows for air leaks.
 If you feel a draft, check the weatherstripping, reapply, and recaulk if necessary to seal cracks and gaps.
 Old windows can be a significant source of heat loss, increasing your energy bills by up to 25%.
-If you decide to replace your windows, ensure they are ENERGY STARⓇ certified for optimal energy efficiency.
+If you decide to replace your windows, ensure they are ENERGY STARⓇ certified for excellent energy efficiency.

 3. Install a Storm Door